esavv/wavescore/README.md

    - iOS code cleanup: Refactor toast & other logic in ContentView

 ### Things Recently Completed
+   - [2025/01/02] Revert API to hardcoded results after failing to deploy model inference (3GB+ in size) to Heroku
    - [2024/12/06] iOS + API: Demo where the API annotates the user's video file with hardcoded maneuvers, returns the video to the app, the app plays the video and allows the user to save it to their device
    - [2024/12/02] iOS + API: Check whether uploaded video is actually a surf video
    - [2024/11/29] iOS app: Display a loading screen while waiting for API results